Transport in Cameroon: Airports

 The main international airport is the Douala International Airport and a secondary international airport at Yaoundé Nsimalen International Airport.
-As of May 2014 Cameroon had regular international air connections with nearly every major international airport in West and Southwest Africa as well as several connections to Europe and East Africa.
+As of May 2014, Cameroon had regular international air connections with nearly every major international airport in West and Southwest Africa and several connections to Europe and East Africa.

 In 2008 there were 34 airports, only 10 of which had paved runways.